 STOP REFEREE ABUSE!

-Like it or not YOU as the coach are the 1st line of defense against referee abuse.
+YOU as the COACH are the 1st line of defense against referee abuse.
 You set the tone for your players and parents.
-Sideline management is a difficult but necessary skill for Coaches, ultimately you are the one responsible for the team during the game and season.
-That is not to say you have the ability to make a parent act correctly but it is to say that you will support the Referee with your parents/players and engage the board and administrators as necessary to help you address inappropriate behavior.
+Ultimately you are the one responsible for your team’s conduct throughout the game and the season.
+Sideline management is a difficult but necessary skill for Coaches.
+That is not to say you are responsible for a parent's or player's choices but that you will support the Referee, their calls, and engage the board as necessary to help you address inappropriate behavior.

-Remember those referees are parents of players and are just as anxious about doing their job as you are about yours.
-They are not professionals and they should NOT be expected to get every call correct.
-World class referees admit they get multiple calls wrong in every game!
+Remember, those referees are parents of players and are just as anxious about doing their job as you are about yours.
+They are not professionals and they shouldn't be expected to get every call correct.
+World class referees admit they get multiple calls wrong even in the same game!

-How big of a deal is it?
-US Soccer has created a Referee Abuse Prevention program and instituted multi-year and even LIFETIME bans, yes you read that correctly, for referee abuse.
+How serious is it?
+US Soccer has created a Referee Abuse Prevention program and instituted multi-year and even LIFETIME bans.
+Yes you read that correctly.
 You can read more about that program here.

 So how can you help?

-- Remain calm and not argumentative with Referees.
+- Remain calm and avoid arguing with Referees.

 - Have the expectation that Referee errors are part of the game and something to play through rather than get upset about.